anhthi-ieig/aws-docs/14. Application Integration/Amazon Simple Queue Service - SQS.md

 ## Amazon Simple Queue Service (SQS) - Managed message queues

-- Amazon Simple Queue Service is `a fully managed message queuing service` that enables you to `decouple and scale microservices, distributed systems, and serverless applications`
+- Amazon SQS is `a fully managed message queuing service` that enables you to `decouple and scale microservices, distributed systems, and serverless applications`

-- Using SQS, you can `send, store, and receive messages between software components` at any volume, without losing messages or requiring other services to be available
+- Using Amazon SQS, you can `send, store, and receive messages between software components` at any volume, without losing messages or requiring other services to be available

+- SQS offers two types of message queues

+  - Standard queues: Offer `maximum throughput, best-effort ordering, and at-least-once delivery`
+  - SQS FIFO: Guarantee that `messages are processed exactly once, in the exact order`